 Rev. Joas Mpinda

-Rev. Joas Mpinda has been Program Coordinator of the Palliative Care Project for the last six years.
+Rev. Joas Mpinda has been Program Coordinator of the Palliative Care Project for the last seven years.
 He leads 20 teams of Nurses and Community Health Workers to deliver end-of-life care to HIV/AIDs patients in some of the most remote areas of the Kilimanjaro Region.
 This is one of ETI’s largest and most successful programs, thanks to the work of U.S. Coordinator Phil Latessa, and Tanzanian Coordinator Rev. Mpinda.

 Ms. Efrancia Nzota

-Ms. Efrancia Nzota is a recent graduate of the Community Development Training Institute (CDTI) in Tengeru, Tanzania, with a Bachelor’s Degree in Community Development.
+Ms. Efrancia Nzota is a graduate of the Community Development Training Institute (CDTI) in Tengeru, Tanzania, with a Bachelor’s Degree in Community Development.
 She is the Program Manager of the Improving Women’s Health Program (IWHP).
-She works with U.S. Project Mgr., Dr. Jeff Carithers to coordinate 30 Community Health Educators who do educational seminars throughout the Same District, focusing on a variety of topics designed to raise the overall health of women and their families.
+She works with U.S. Project Mgr., Dr. Jeff Carithers to coordinate more than 30 Community Health Educators who do educational seminars throughout the Same District, focusing on a variety of topics designed to raise the overall health of women and their families.
 Their program reaches roughly 17,000 people per month with health education.